 The proposed regulation on benchmarks would require ESMA to conduct significant work on Level 2 measures.
-This work began in 2015 and will continue into 2016, although the Level 1 text has still to be published in the Official Journal of the European Union and, therefore, the deadlines are not yet confirmed.
-In addition there will be ongoing tasks from 2017 for ESMA resulting from the regulation on co-ordinating the development of co-operation arrangements with third countries, participating and possibly mediating in colleges, and maintaining registers of notifications on the use of benchmarks and a list of registered benchmark administrators.
+This work is programmed to take place in 2015 and 2016, although the Level 1 text has still to be approved and, therefore, the deadlines are still uncertain due to the lack of a political agreement at the time of publication.
+In addition there will be ongoing tasks for ESMA